Sustainable event management

 We are pioneers in sustainable event management

-Having achieved this certification is thanks to Iberdrola's Sustainable Management Policy, which establishes that the group's events must strictly comply with all applicable requirements — especially in terms of health and safety, noise, waste, privacy and personal data protection standards — as well as promoting accessibility, inclusion and non-discrimination in their planning and execution.
+This acknowledgement attests to the fact that Iberdrola's events maximise positive impacts in the areas of sustainability, since they integrate social responsibility, environmental protection and economic development.
+Furthermore, this certification is in line with the company's Iberdrola's Sustainable Development Policy, which establishes that the group's events must strictly comply with all applicable requirements as well as promoting accessibility, inclusion and non-discrimination in their planning and execution.

 Iberdrola Sustainable Events Certificate